 Typically limited to hard assets.
 Loan may not cover 100% of costs.

-Simply take the lease rate and multiply it by the dollar amount of the technology you are leasing, and you get to the monthly payment.
+Simply take the rate and multiply it by the dollar amount of the technology you are leasing, and you get to the monthly payment.

 We get this question a lot because you realize you can’t use somebody else’s money for free, and you’re right!
 The challenge is that interest rates don’t apply on leases because that implies there is a principal amount – which a lease doesn't have.
 Rather, each payment is a rental payment that compensates the owner of the equipment (leasing company) for use of the equipment.
 Similar to an apartment rental, the lessee pays an amount to the owner in exchange for use of the owner’s property.